kuzzleio/sdk-javascript/doc/7/getting-started/react/with-redux/index.md

 Now that you're more familiar with Kuzzle with React, you can:

 - discover what this SDK has to offer by browsing other sections of this documentation
-- learn how to use [Koncorde](/core/2/guides/cookbooks/realtime-api/introduction/) to create incredibly fine-grained and blazing-fast subscriptions
+- learn how to use [Koncorde](/core/2/guides/cookbooks/realtime-api/introduction) to create incredibly fine-grained and blazing-fast subscriptions
-- learn more about Kuzzle [realtime engine](/core/2/guides/essentials/real-time/)
+- learn more about Kuzzle [realtime engine](/core/2/guides/essentials/real-time)
-- follow our guide to learn how to [manage users, and how to set up fine-grained access control](/guide/1/essentials/security/)
+- follow our guide to learn how to [manage users, and how to set up fine-grained access control](/core/2/guides/essentials/security)

-To help you starting a new project with Kuzzle and React, you can start with the [**Kuzzle, React and Redux boilerplate**](https://github.com/kuzzleio/kuzzle-react-redux-boilerplate).